How to vibe with Claude Code: A guide for scaredy cats

 In the VS Code terminal, type:

 claudeIt'll open a browser window to log in.
-Follow the prompts, then try this
+Follow the prompts, log in, then try this

 claude hi!The agent should respond with something like “How can I help you today?”